 Step 1.
 Check the Contents

-Take the parts out of the box and check that you have everything.
+Take the parts out of the box (contained in three bags) and check that you have everything.

 You should have the following items: